-If you are aware of financial fraud against the government, call the False Claims Act attorneys at Gordon & Doner at 1 (855) 722-2552 or contact our Qui Tam lawyers online.
-We'll help you file a lawsuit to stop the fraud -- and we'll help you recover up to 30 percent of the money from a favorable outcome.
+If you are aware of financial fraud against the government, call the False Claims Act attorneys at Gordon & Partners at 1 (855) 722-2552 or contact our Qui Tam lawyers online.
+We’ll help you file a lawsuit to stop the fraud — and we’ll help you recover up to 30 percent of the money from a favorable outcome.

-The Qui Tam attorneys at Gordon & Doner have received professional accolades for their work representing clients in West Palm Beach, Martin County, Stuart, Pembroke Pines, Miami and throughout Florida.
+The Qui Tam attorneys at Gordon & Partners have received professional accolades for their work representing clients in West Palm Beach, Martin County, Stuart, Pembroke Pines and throughout Florida.

 The False Claims Act is a federal law.
 The full statute is located in law reference books at 31 U.S.C. § 3729.
 Many states, including Florida, have similar laws that protect and compensate whistleblowers.

 FCA suits frequently involve Medicare, Medicaid and Social Security payments, U.S. military contracts and federal education assistance.
 The law also covers most U.S. government funds, with the exception of tax payments.
 Fraud that gives rise to an FCA claim can occur in a variety of industries that enter into government contracts, including health care, defense and financial institutions.
 The law also covers escheat funds or unclaimed property that companies are required to turn over to states.

 In many cases, individuals who bring suit under the FCA are corporate employees who become aware of fraud committed by their companies.
 A plaintiff does not have to have direct knowledge of fraud, only an awareness of it.
 In some instances, a Qui Tam action against a company is initiated by a customer, a business subcontractor or a medical patient.